arez/arez/docs/at_observe.md

 Sometimes it is useful to decouple the execution of the {@api_url: annotations.Observe} method and the rescheduling of the method when a dependency change is detected.
-In Arez, this is possible when you pair the {@api_url: annotations.Observe} method with an {@api_url: annotations.OnDepsChanged} method.
-The {@api_url: annotations.OnDepsChanged} is invoked by the Arez runtime when it detects a change has occurred.
+In Arez, this is possible when you pair the {@api_url: annotations.Observe} method with an {@api_url: annotations.OnDepsChange} method.
+The {@api_url: annotations.OnDepsChange} is invoked by the Arez runtime when it detects a change has occurred.
 It is up to application to invoke {@api_url: Observer.schedule()::Observer::schedule()} to schedule an update.